 Welcome to Aucademy©

-At Aucademy© we are a new home for Autistic learning and the education of non-autistic people about Autistic experience
+At Aucademy© we are a home for Autistic learning and the education of non-autistic people about Autistic experience

 Dr Farahar’s brief video on neurodiversity inclusive teaching for mixed-neurology classes